Our pedagogical mission

 Mastering conceptual understanding and mastering procedural proficiency require two completely different pedagogical approaches.

 Teaching conceptual understanding requires the teacher to organize the conceptual knowledge clearly and systematically, to use proper examples, and so on.
-For basic math contents, existing pedagogical programs do this pretty well.
+For example, in equations, the teacher would need to explain the meaning of ‘x’ as an unknown value, use good examples that can be solved via an equation, and so on.
+For the basic topics in math, existing pedagogical programs do this pretty well.

 We tackle each of these topics in three steps: